Fly Jamaica flight makes emergency landing in Guyana, six hurt

-(Reuters) - At least six passenger were injured early Friday when a Fly Jamaica Boeing 757 airplane headed for Toronto made an emergency landing in Guyana, officials said.
+(Reuters) - At least six passenger were injured early on Friday when a Fly Jamaica Boeing 757 airplane headed for Toronto made an emergency landing in Guyana after the pilot indicated the plane was experiencing problems with its hydraulic system, officials said.

-Fly Jamaica flight OJ256 was in the air for about 20 minutes after taking off from Georgetown, Guyana, when the pilot indicated the plane was experiencing problems with its hydraulic system, Guyana officials said at a news conference.
+Fly Jamaica flight OJ256 was in the air for about 20 minutes after taking off from Georgetown, Guyana, when the pilot requested permission to return, Guyana officials said at a news conference.

-The plane had 120 passengers and eight crew members on board.
-Six passengers suffered nonlife threatening injuries when the plane landed about 45 minutes after it departed Cheddi Jagan International Airport at about 2 a.m. local time (0600 GMT), they said.
+The plane had 118 passengers, two infants and eight crew members on board.
+Six passengers suffered nonlife-threatening injuries when the plane landed about 45 minutes after it departed Cheddi Jagan International Airport at about 2 a.m. local time (0600 GMT), they said.

+“We can confirm that flight OJ256 bound for Toronto has returned to Georgetown with a technical problem and has suffered an accident on landing,” Fly Jamaica said in a statement.

-The Guyana Civil Aviation Authority is leading the investigation and the U.S. National Transportation Safety Board, which automatically assists with inquiries under international rules, was notified, officials said.
+The Guyana Civil Aviation Authority is leading an investigation and the U.S. National Transportation Safety Board, which automatically assists with inquiries under international rules, was notified, officials said.

 Last week, Indonesian airliner Lion Air flight JT610, an almost new Boeing 737 MAX 8, crashed into the sea soon after taking off from Jakarta, killing all 189 people on board.